Access to China Articles

 Messaging has many of the same problems as emailing in China.

-We recommended opening a WeChat account for yourself or your business (creating a personal WeChat account is a more straightforward setup).
-Most Chinese businesses and staff use WeChat as their primary communication tool.
+We recommend opening a WeChat account for yourself or your business (creating a personal WeChat account is a more straightforward setup).
+Most Chinese enterprises and staff use WeChat as their primary communication tool.

 For example, when emailing in China, please remember to respect Chinese rules and regulations on messaging content.